bruno-unna/chess/README.md

 | `Waiting` | `Quit` | Exit | `Dead` |
 | `Dead` | - | - | `Dead` |

+### Current abilities

-The licensing model of this program makes the use of the `copyprotection` response irrelevant.
+The licensing model of this program (GPL-3.0) makes the use of the `copyprotection` response irrelevant.
 Also, the registration process is always instantaneously successful.

 Currently, the only options supported by the program are `UCI_EngineAbout` (for which there is no equivalent `SetOption` command) and `Ponder`.